 “This whole story is completely true.
 Except for all the parts that are totally made up.”
-If you've already binged "Inventing Anna" on Netflix, then you probably remember this disclaimer at the beginning of each episode.
-Since its release on Feb.
-11, the show has racked up hundreds of millions of views.
-Everyone's become fascinated with the fake heiress and convicted fraudster whose real name is: Anna Sorokin.
+If you binged "Inventing Anna" on Netflix, then you probably remember this disclaimer at the beginning of each episode.
+After its release on Feb.
+11, 2022, the show racked up hundreds of millions of views.
+Everyone became fascinated with the fake heiress and convicted fraudster whose real name is: Anna Sorokin.
 And how she managed to swindle tens of thousands of dollars out of everyone from close friends to financial institutions.
-It’s got glam, true crime, suspense…and did we mention Shonda Rhimes is the brains behind the series?

-As to whether Sorokin's sorry, her feelings have been mixed.
-Back in 2019, Sorokin told The New York Times “I’d be lying to you and to everyone else and to myself if I said I was sorry for anything.”
+In 2019, Sorokin told The New York Times “I’d be lying to you and to everyone else and to myself if I said I was sorry for anything.”
 But she did “regret the way I went about certain things.”
-In October 2020, she had a change of heart, reportedly saying “I'm really ashamed and I'm really sorry for what I did.”
-Sorokin has said she “never had a fraudulent intent.”
-And that she’s appealing her conviction “to clear my name.”
+In Oct.
+2020, she had a change of heart, reportedly saying “I'm really ashamed and I'm really sorry for what I did.”
+And has said she “never had a fraudulent intent.”

 Sign up for the Daily Skimm email newsletter.
 Delivered to your inbox every morning and prepares you for your day in minutes.